fulminati/sketches/README.md

 # ArduinoDK

-Arduinodk is a command-line tool inspired by package manager like NPM and YARN.
+ArduinoDK is a command-line tool inspired by package manager like NPM and YARN.

 > If you are fascinated by the **package.json** then you will love **sketches.yml**.